matthewocando/ENDG510Project/README.md

 The contents of the `IoTMalwareClassifier.ipynb` notebook relay the creation of a DNN classifier capable of differenciating between benign and malware network packets in an IoT Smart Home setup.
 Additionally, the `model` folder contains 2 trained models responsible for the mentioned classification.

+The complete project report can be found in `IoTMalwareClassifierReport.pdf`

 All work on the DNN was done using the *fastai* python library.